A Mini-Batch Method for Solving Nonlinear PDEs with Gaussian Processes: Numerical Experiments

 We prescribe the true solution $u$ to be $\sin(\pi x_1)\sin(\pi x_2)+4\sin(4\pi x_1)\sin(4\pi x_2)$ for $\boldsymbol{x}:=(x_1, x_2)\in \overline{\Omega}$ and compute $f$ at the right-hand side of the first equation of \eqref{illpde} accordingly.
 For regression, we choose the Gaussian kernel $K(\boldsymbol{x}, \boldsymbol{y}) =\operatorname{exp}(-\frac{|\boldsymbol{x}-\boldsymbol{y}|^2}{2\sigma^2})$ with the lengthscale parameter $\sigma=0.2$.
 We take $N=1200$ samples in the domain with $N_\Omega=900$ interior points.
 Meanwhile, we set the nugget $\eta=10^{-13}$ (see Remark \ref{rmknugget}).
-The algorithm stops after $3000$ iterations.
+The algorithm stops after {$40000$} iterations.
 In each time step, we use the technique of eliminating variables at each iteration (see Subsection 3.3 in \cite{chen2021solving}) and solve the resulting nonlinear minimization problem using the Gauss--Newton method, which terminates once the error between two successive steps is less than $10^{-5}$ or the maximum iteration number $30$ is reached.

-Figure \ref{fig:NonlinearElliptic:1} shows the results of a realization of the mini-batch GP method when the batch size $M=12$.
-Figure \ref{fig:NonlinearElliptic:sp} shows the samples taken in the domain and the contour of the true solution.
-Figure \ref{fig:NonlinearElliptic:lshst1} illustrates the decrease of the loss generated by the min-batch GP method in one run.
+Figure \ref{fig:NonlinearElliptic:1} shows the results of a realization of the mini-batch GP method when the batch size {$M=64$}.
+Figure \ref{fig:NonlinearElliptic:sp} shows the samples taken in the domain and the contour of the true solution. {Figure \ref{fig:NonlinearElliptic:lshst1} depicts the reduction in loss for the mini-batch GP method during a single run.
+The loss is derived from the average of the most recent 10 iterations in the algorithm.}.
 The explicit solution of $u^*$ is given in Figure \ref{fig:NonlinearElliptic:ustar}.
 Figure \ref{fig:NonlinearElliptic:gpmu} plots the approximation of $u^*$, denoted by $u_{MGP}$.
-The contour of the point-wise errors of $u_{MGP}$ and $u^*$ is given in Figure \ref{fig:NonlinearElliptic:error1}.
-We see that the mini-batch method with a small batch size gives reasonable approximations to the true solution.
+The contour of the point-wise errors of $u_{MGP}$ and $u^*$ is given in Figure \ref{fig:NonlinearElliptic:error1}. {Figure \ref{fig:NonlinearElliptic:errorvanilla} presents the contour of errors for the GP method as described in \cite{chen2021solving}, using the whole identical sample sets.
+It is observed that the mini-batch approach with a batch size of 64 achieves accuracy comparable to that of the GP method using the entire samples. }

-To study the behavior of the mini-batch GP method as the batch size increases, we run the algorithm $10$ times for different batch sizes and plot the results in Figure \ref{fig:NonlinearElliptic:2}.
-The averaged loss histories are shown in Figure \ref{fig:NonlinearElliptic:avgls}, which implies that a larger batch size retains a better convergence rate and obtains a smaller loss.
-The contours of averaged point-wise errors are plotted in Figures \ref{fig:NonlinearElliptic:avger12}-\ref{fig:NonlinearElliptic:avger48}, which confirm that increasing the batch size improves the accuracy.